framenolan/note-taker/README.md

 ## Description

-This Express.js app allows the user to take and save notes.
+This Express.js app allows the user to take and save notes, which appear on the page.

 ## Installation